gitpod-samples/workshop/WORKSHOP.md

 # Portfolio Manager Workshop

 Welcome to the Portfolio Manager Workshop!
-This hands-on workshop will guide you through using Gitpod to develop, modify, and deploy a full-stack web application.
+This hands-on workshop will guide you through using Ona to develop, modify, and deploy a full-stack web application.

 ## About the Application